 “Then they gave me heavy duty doses of morphine,” he says.
 Still injured and out of a job, English returned to Canada with no money and no family support.
 “I started doing heroin again … I was on the streets, trying to survive by finding bottles.
 It was humiliating.”
 English say he failed out of treatment six or seven times before getting into the research program.

-Chuck’s experience highlights the links addiction has to poverty, housing and mental illness—all issues that fester and grow when chasing an illegal habit.
-The UBC study offered English an opportunity to get off the streets, apply for subsidized housing and start seeing a councilor.
+Chuck’s experience highlights the links addiction has to poverty, housing, and mental illness—all issues that fester and grow when chasing an illegal habit.
+The UBC study offered English an opportunity to get off the streets, apply for subsidized housing, and start seeing a counselor.
 “I don’t have to hustle for my hit,” he says.
 “I can hold down some work, go to the gym, swim, go for long walks, hang with friends; I won’t be looking for drugs.”